-"WPA offers fantastic products: there is a plan to suit everyone.
+"Healthcare Practice offers fantastic products: there is a plan to suit everyone.
 I don’t see myself as a salesman but as a local healthcare expert: I am here to advise people on the best way to protect their family’s or their business’ health".

 "You have to be a self-starter.
 You have to generate your own customers and nurture them; and you need to keep in touch with leads.
 I’ve just picked up business from someone I first met when I started four years ago – showing that the long game can pay off".